freeCodeCamp/guide/src/pages/articles/javascript/delete-properties-from-a-javascript-object/index.md

 ---
-title: Delete Properties from a javaScript Object
+title: Delete Properties from a JavaScript Object
 ---
 We can also delete properties from objects like this: